philliplab/hypermutR/README.md

 hypermutR.R -h
 ```

-This will display help for all the options and an example call to MotifBinner.
+This will display help for all the options and an example call to hypermutR.

 Good luck.